grag1337/SilentAsset/README.md

 Type ```help``` in the main menu to get a list of commands.

+## Latest Updates

+As of 15/10/2021 I can confidently say that this tool can do a basic subdomain audit.
+The screenshot function is working as intended, even if the HTML report looks like it's still in its infancy.

+More features to come!
+Help with the HTML report side is appreciated, feature requests are also greatly appreciated!

 ## Roadmap

 See the [open issues](https://github.com/Grag1337/SilentAsset/issues) for a list of proposed features (and known issues).